YottaDB/YDBDoc/MessageRecovery/errors.rst

 GVSUBOFLOW
 --------------------

-GVSUBOFLOW, Maximum combined length of subscripts exceeded
+GVSUBOFLOW, The combined length of subscripts (xxxx) is greater than maximum (yyyy) for region: zzzz

 Run Time Error: This indicates that a subscripted global variable reference required a key size in bytes (which includes the length of the specified global variable name and subscripts) that exceeds the maximum key size specified in the database file header for the region mapping this subscripted global reference.
 This message is accompanied by a GVIS message which indicates the subscripted global reference.
-If the subscripted global reference in the GVIS message has a * at the end, it indicates a truncated part of the specified global reference.
-If it does not have a * at the end, it accurately identifies the complete specified global reference.
+If the subscripted global reference in the GVIS message has ... at the end, it indicates a truncated part of the specified global reference.
+If it does not have ... at the end, it accurately identifies the complete specified global reference.
 Note that if the unsubscripted global variable name exceeds the maximum key size, a KEY2BIG error is issued instead of a GVSUBOFLOW error.

-Action: Use $VIEW("REGION") to identify the region corresponding to the specified subscripted global reference and DSE DUMP -FILE to identify the Maximum key size of the corresponding region.
-Specify smaller subscripted global references OR use MUPIP SET -REGION command with the -KEY_SIZE qualifier to modify the maximum key size as required by the application.
+Action: Specify smaller subscripted global references OR use MUPIP SET -REGION command with the -KEY_SIZE qualifier to modify the maximum key size as required by the application.
 To find out the key size needed for a given global variable reference, use ``$ZLENGTH($VIEW("YGVN2GDS",$name(global reference)))``; this call will show the exact number of bytes needed for this global variable reference.

 ------------------
 GVUNDEF